microsoft/pxt-arcade/docs/touchdevelop.md

 ## Your Scripts

 Touch Develop supported logins and stored your scripts in the cloud.
-MakeCode Arcade does **not** support logins nor cloud storage.
-MakeCode Arcade stores your scripts in browser-local storage on your machine and provides two other ways to store and retrieve your scripts:
+MakeCode does **not** support logins nor cloud storage.
+MakeCode stores your scripts in browser-local storage on your machine and provides two other ways to store and retrieve your scripts:
 - each time you press the **Download** button and save your compiled program to the